10-days-itinerary in Vietnam likes a blink, but it is enough to remember all the greatest things all over Charming Vietnam

 Q1: 2 days in Ho Chi Minh: Day 2: HCMC (Please tell me some reccomendations of how to spend these days at the most)

-My choice would be two days in Hoi An and a day in Hue, possibly head for Hue on arrival and try to see as much as you can and then head for Hoi-An the next morning.
-Reason is Hoi-An is nearer the airport than Hue
+- My choice would be two days in Hoi An and a day in Hue, possibly head for Hue on arrival and try to see as much as you can and then head for Hoi-An the next morning.
+The reason is Hoi-An is nearer the airport than Hue

 Q4: Day 5,6 (2 days 1 night): Halong bay cruise (any advice on that?
 Any good)